-Youth Yindi descendants King Stingray will join fellow Australian music royalty DMA’s, Hot Dub Time Machine, The Jungle Giants, Mallrat, San Cisco and Alison Wonderland to headline Groovin the Moo at Sunshine Coast Stadium on May 5.
+Youth Yindi descendants King Stingray will join Australian music royalty when they headline Groovin The Moo at Sunshine Coast Stadium on May 5.

 “Hopefully this will also show people the Coast is a great place to play as a destination, and more smaller events will come of it as well to ignite more nightlife and local events too.”

-Mufassa’s Dale Mallett, a popular local roots musician, said: “The more festivals on the Sunny Coast the better.
-Hopefully they get some local acts on the bill to support our music community.”
+Mufassa’s Dale Mallett, a popular local roots musician, says “the more festivals on the Sunny Coast the better.”

 “Big learning curve.”

-Noise and congestion concerns:
+Noise and congestion concers for Groovin The Moo

 Residents who live a 15 minute drive from Sunshine Coast Stadium at Bokarina received notices in their letterboxes about the return of Groovin the Moo sparking concerns over noise levels and traffic congestion.